Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 Even for experienced gardeners or growers.

-This article will explore the first trick that many growers, gardeners, and garden bloggers talk about when planting cilantro seed.
+This article will explore the first trick many growers, gardeners, and garden bloggers discuss when planting cilantro seeds.

-That trick is soaking cilantro seed before sowing it either in the ground or tray.
+That trick is soaking cilantro seed before sowing it in the ground or tray.

-I don't want to say every article, blog, or book you read on growing cilantro from seed says to pre-soak the seed.
-But the vast majority suggest soaking the seed 8- to 24-hours before planting.
+I don’t want to say every article, blog, or book you read on growing cilantro from seed says to pre-soak the seed.
+But most suggest soaking the seed 8- to 24 hours before planting.

-There are a couple other tricks we use to improve cilantro germination rates and yield and you can read how we grow cilantro in this article.
+There are a couple of other tricks we use to improve cilantro germination rates and yield, and you can read how we grow cilantro in this article.
 This post will concentrate on whether you should soak or not soak cilantro seed before planting.

 Growing Cilantro From Seed